 If you wait too long you may either completely destroy your case, in situations where there is some type of required statutory notice, or you could severely harm your case by doing something that is not in your best interest.

 Our Connecticut personal injury lawyers are happy to discuss your case with you.
-Our CT accident attorneys will provide you with specific recommendations and will tell you what steps you should be taking to help maximize the amount of money you can get for your Connecticut accident case.
-We are happy to do this without cost or obligation so do not delay in getting this very valuable information.
+Our firm will provide you with specific recommendations and will tell you what steps you should be taking to help maximize the amount of money you can get for your Connecticut accident case.
+We are happy to do this without cost or obligation, so do not delay in getting this very valuable information.
+Contact us here.